A very important decision is the right travel partner.

 Choosing the right travel partner is extremely difficult.

 Even friends who have known each other for years can quickly become "enemies" on an expedition.

 It doesn't help to take a short trip together beforehand.

-Often they feel like they are the "BOSS", because they have paid...
+They often feel that they are the "BOSS" because they have paid...

-In short, it is extremely difficult
+In short, it is extremely difficult.

 Any time again Ralf!